WautLornoy/wautlornoy.github.io/_posts/2025-03-11-steelmountain.md

 ---
 layout: post
-title: THM: Steel Mountain Writeup
+title: "THM: Steel Mountain Writeup"
 description: >
   In this post I will show how I gained root privileges on a windows machine.
 tags: